Expenses (2024-25)

 Student Insurance

-Walla Walla University believes that insurance is extremely important for all students.
+Walla Walla University believes health insurance is extremely important for all students.
 All undergraduate and graduate students (including international students) must be covered by a health insurance plan.
-Students are responsible for obtaining and maintaining their health insurance.
+Domestic students are responsible for obtaining and maintaining their health insurance.
 Be sure to check your health insurance plan to see if there are in-network providers in our local area, or consider other health insurance plans.
-Information regarding local providers and information regarding the purchase of other insurance plans can be found at wallawalla.edu/insurance
+International students are required to purchase health insurance through our approved vendor.
+Information regarding international student insurance, local providers and the purchase of other insurance plans can be found at wallawalla.edu/insurance

 Excess Student Accident Insurance